aws-samples/mlops-e2e/README.md

 - `buildspecs`: Build specification files used by CodeBuild projects
 - `configuration`: Project and Pipeline configuration
-- `consumers`: Examples how to consume the inference model
 - `docs`: Images used in the documentation
 - `infrastructure`: [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) app for provisioning the end-to-end MLOps infrastructure
 - `ml_pipeline`: The SageMaker pipeline definition expressing the ML steps involved in generating an ML model and helper scripts